amcs1729/Attention-Guided-Low-light-Image-Enhancement/README.md

 Given an image captured in insufficient and low light , restore it back , creating minimum noise or other distortions

+## What's the need for creating this Model
+The traditional methods use Histogram Equalization techniques which is not very effective.
+Another type of models that are based omn the Rertinex theory introduce significant noise in the produced image.
+This is primiarily because low light regions need special attention which is not given in those methods.
+In this implementation of the model described in [1] , special attention is given to lowest brightness images and a combined loss function is used as described later.
+The results thus inferred are quiet good.

 ## Results

 ![Low light Image](https://github.com/amcs1729/Attention-Guided-Low-light-Image-Enhancement/blob/master/Images/Results/download.png)